yudho/logistics-transport-sc-forecast-workshop/instructions.md

 ![Clone repo](assets/pictures/clone-repo.png "Clone repo")

-Then click "Clone a Repository".
-When asked for the git URL, paste https://github.com/yudho/logistics-transport-sc-forecast-workshop.git and click "CLONE"
+Then click `Clone a Repository`.
+When prompted for the git URL, paste `https://github.com/yudho/logistics-transport-sc-forecast-workshop.git` and click `CLONE`

-It should clone the notebooks and open up the folder structure.
-Please click the folder "logistics-transport-sc-forecast-workshop".
+It will clone the all the notebooks required for this workshop.
+Double-click on the folder `logistics-transport-sc-forecast-workshop` to view all the notebooks

 ### A.5 Open First Notebook
 Amazon Forecast requires 1 main dataset, which is the target time series.
 In this case, we will use the Jupyter Notebook to download a public dataset on NYC taxi pickups, transform as necessary to form the target time series CSV file, and upload it to S3 to be used with Forecast.

-Please double click file "01_prepare-target-time-series.ipynb".
+Please double-click on the file "01_prepare-target-time-series.ipynb" to open it.

-Once opened, please select "Python 3 (Data Science)"" as the kernel when asked. **Important**: Kernel can take minutes to be ready, especially if this is the first time you open the studio.
-On the top right, if you see the instance type is "Unknown", you can just wait first until the kernel is ready
+Once opened, select "Python 3 (Data Science)" as the kernel when prompted.

+**Important**: Launching a kernel can take up to 10 minutes.
-On the top right, ensure that the Kernel active is Python 3 (Data Science) with EC2 size of 2 vCPU + 4 GiB RAM.
+While launching, the kernel status (shown on the top right) will be `unknown  Python 3 (Data Science)` Once it is ready, the status will become `2 vCPU + 4 GiB Python 3 (Data Science)`

 ![Studio kernel](assets/pictures/studio-kernel.png "Studio kernel")